alex-654/workbook/book_summary/object_design_style_guide/10 A field guide to objects.md

   something outside of the application, like a database, the filesystem, or some remote service.
 That’s why they need an abstraction that represents what the service will do and what it will return.
 The implementation will then provide all the low-level details about how it should do that.
 The same goes for other service objects that will reach out to some service outside the application.
 These services will also need an interface and a concrete implementation.

 The services for which we have abstractions, according to the preceding list, should be injected as abstract dependencies.
-If we do this, we can form three useful groups, or layers, of objects:
+If we do this, we can form three useful groups, or layers of objects:
 1 The infrastructure layer:
 – Controllers
 – Write and read model repository implementations